 The Department of Revenue determines the fair market value of a business' real property (land and building) and personal property (machinery and equipment) to assure equitable local treatment.
 The fair market value is then assessed at rates established in the state constitution.
-For manufacturers, real and personal property are both assessed at 10.5%.
-The assessment ratio for all other businesses is 6% for real property and 10.5% for personal property.
+For service facilities, the assessment ratio is 6% for real property and 10.5% for personal property.
 (For homeowners, primary residences are assessed at 4%.)